ene5135/2017_Spring_OS/README.md

 # Weighted Round-Robin Scheduler

 # Introduction
 The objective of this project is to implement new scheduler policy, weighted round-robin.
 Also we have to adjust it on our ARTIK device's kernel.
+The weighted round-robin scheduler gives weight for every tasks which are following wrr policy.
+The weight ranges between 1 and 20.
+The task can hold the cpu for weight * 10ms time.
+And also in every 2 seconds, load of each cpu have to be rebalanced.
+The heaviest loaded cpu should give the heaviest task to light weighted cpu.
+By implementing whold scheduler, we can understand how the kernel scheduler works and how the scheduler can be implemented.

 # Implementation
 ## 1. `sched_wrr_entity` definition